PESD/akbash/README.md

 2. Delete all migration files from each app's ./migration directory (make sure not to delete \_\_init\_\_.py in those directories)

 ## Configuration File
 Local settings and sensitive information are stored in an .ini syle configuration file.
-By default the file, akbash.ini, is located besides the base directory in a directory named akbash_private_settings (BASE_DIR\..\akbash_private_settings\akbash.ini).
+By default the file, akbash.ini, is located besides the base directory in a directory named akbash_private_settings (```BASE_DIR\..\akbash_private_settings\akbash.ini```).
 You may set "AKBASH_CONFIG_FILE" as an environment variable with your own filename and location.
 Refer to the example below and settings.py for what you should put in the config file.

 ```
 [secrets]
-SECRET_KEY: xxxxxxxxxxxx
+SECRET_KEY:
-TALENTED_API_KEY: xxxxxxxxxxxx
+TALENTED_API_KEY:

 [default database]
-DATABASE_ENGINE: sql_server.pyodbc
+DATABASE_ENGINE: django.db.backends.sqlite3
-DATABASE_NAME: xxxxxxxx
+DATABASE_NAME: db.sqlite3
-DATABASE_USER: xxxxxxxx
+DATABASE_USER:
-DATABASE_PASSWORD: xxxxxxxx
+DATABASE_PASSWORD:
-DATABASE_DRIVER: FreeTDS
+DATABASE_DRIVER:
-DATABASE_DSN: xxxxxxxx
+DATABASE_DSN:

 [debug]
 DEBUG: True